geryb-bg/gery-web/blog/WebUSB/Example/article.md

 };
 ```

+We are listening on endpoint 3 and expecting the device to send us 64 bytes of data.
 The device sends us two types of messages:

 - A device heartbeat, so that we can ensure we are still connected to it.
 - A button pressed message, when the button is pressed (1) and released (0).